debjani-bhowmick/p1-drl-navigation/Report.md

 ### 5. Select best performing agent

 The best performing agents were able to achieve the desired goal in the provided environment in around 400-500 episodes.
-Although the overall set includes agents that utilized Double DQN and Dueling DQN, ultimately, best performance was achieved with a combined model of Double DQN with replay buffer and dueling (Epsilon decay: 0.98 and epsilon end = 0.02).
+Although the overall set includes agents that utilized Double DQN and Dueling DQN, ultimately, best performance was achieved with a combined agent using Double DQN with replay buffer and Dueling (setup: Epsilon decay: 0.98 and epsilon end = 0.02).

 <img src="images/DDQN_RB_Dueling_0.98_0.02.png" width="60%" align="top-left" alt="" title="Score evolution during the training of DDQN_RB_Dueling_Agent" />